-Philip "Phil" Baker-Shenk is a Native American Law attorney in Holland & Knight's Washington, D.C., office who provides legal and policy representation to dozens of American Indian and Alaska Native tribal governments and organizations as well as companies doing business with Native communities.
-Mr. Baker-Shenk has decades of experience forging practical, common-sense solutions to the diverse challenges confronting his clients.
-Nothing satisfies him more than when he has secured a goal that benefits his clients and energizes his reputation for effective advocacy.
+Philip "Phil" Baker-Shenk is a Native American Law attorney in Holland & Knight's Washington, D.C., office who represents dozens of American Indian and Alaska Native tribal governments and organizations, as well as businesses in Native communities.
+Mr. Baker-Shenk has worked for Indian Country interests for more than four decades, forging practical, common-sense solutions to diverse challenges confronting his clients, and has earned a reputation for cost-effective advocacy.

-Tribal and other clients call on Mr. Baker-Shenk for advice on policy issues, federal relations, economic development strategies and self-governance matters.
-Many of these efforts involve complex commercial and political transactions, including the transfer of land into trust or restricted status, and the exercise of governmental jurisdiction over people, land and other natural resources.
+Tribal and other clients call on Mr. Baker-Shenk for advice on how to get the solutions they seek on policy issues, federal relations, economic development strategies and self-governance matters.
+Many of these efforts involve complex commercial and political transactions, including the transfer of land into trust or restricted status in the face of opposition, and the exercise of governmental jurisdiction over people, land and other natural resources.

-Mr. Baker-Shenk has been involved in a variety of aspects of the development of federal Indian law, including litigating in federal, state and tribal courts, crafting federal and state legislation, providing legal advice and counsel to tribal governments and their enterprises, negotiating with federal and state administrative agencies, and resolving problems as general counsel for tribal clients.
+Mr. Baker-Shenk has been involved in a variety of aspects of the development of federal Indian law, including litigating in courts, crafting federal, tribal and state legislation, providing legal advice and counsel to tribal governments and their enterprises, negotiating with federal and state administrative agencies, and resolving diverse problems as general counsel for tribal clients.

 - The Catholic University of America Columbus School of Law, J.D.